 Residency in Veterinary Clinical Pathology

 The College of Veterinary Medicine at the University of Minnesota is currently accepting applications for a 3-year residency training program in Veterinary Clinical Pathology.
-The anticipated start date is July 17, 2023.
+The anticipated start date is July 15, 2024.

-To apply, visit https://humanresources.umn.edu/jobs, click “External Candidates” and search for “Job Opening ID” 349288.
+To apply, visit the University of Minnesota Office of Human Resources page, click “External Candidates” and search for “Job Opening ID” 356552

 *read below for more details on application requirements

-View PDF icon PDF of residency description
+View residency description (pdf)

 The Veterinary Clinical Pathology Residency at the University of Minnesota conforms to the guidelines of the American College of Veterinary Pathologists (ACVP) and is designed to fulfill the residency training requirements of the ACVP.
 Its purpose is to provide the resident with a comprehensive, in-depth educational experience in all aspects of Veterinary Clinical Pathology.
 Preference will be given to candidates with clinical and research experience and/or experience related to clinical pathology.
 A rotating internship is not required, but is preferred.